Zingsla/Study-Buddy/README.md

 **Optional Nice-to-have Stories**

+* User can remove classes from their schedule
 * User can send study requests to other students through the app
 * User can find study groups for classes they are in
 * User can coordinate and create study sessions through the app